PalomaCue/cloudera-ml-vm/README.md

 Pay attention to the versions, because these last three posts could be a little deprecated.

-<i>The main point we should take care would be a matter of versions, specially with Python.
+<i> The main point we should take care would be a matter of versions, specially with Python.
 To sum up, I could suggest a parcial solution could be install Python 3 manually.
-One instalation per node.
-We aim to work and visualize on a mutli-user environment with Jupyther Hub.</i>
+One installation per node.
+We aim to work and visualize notebooks on a mutli-user environment with Jupyther Hub.</i>